Building an Anagram API

 Set Up, Testing

-2. Be sure the Postgres is running.
-Then run rake db:create, rake db:migrate and (optionally) rake db:seed.
+.
 Note that seeding 200,000+ words take a very long time.
 It’s intentionally designed to run in production, which took place in the background.
-The tests of the API functionality will work with or without the seeding the development environment.
+The tests of the API functionality will work with or without the seeding the development environment. thin start

-3. thin start will serve up the API and front end at localhost:3000.
-The server must be running for the tests to pass.
+.
+The server must be running for the tests to pass.- Run

 Interacting with the Local API